Reinforz/reinforz-docs/docs/Pages/Report.md

 #### ReportExport

-The report and actual questions can be exported as YAML or JSON files.
+The generated report and actual questions can be exported as YAML or JSON files, to be played at a later time.

 :::note
 If you choose to export the questions only the filtered questions will be exported, into multiple files each containing the question quiz